Sustainability: Individuals

-Individuals can change their lifestyles, practice ethical consumerism, and embrace frugality to live more sustainably.
-Sustainable living approaches can reduce environmental impacts by altering the built environment to make cities more sustainable.
+Individuals can also live in a more sustainable way.
+They can change their lifestyles, practise ethical consumerism, and embrace frugality.
+These sustainable living approaches can also make cities more sustainable.
+They do this by altering the built environment.
 Such approaches include sustainable transport, sustainable architecture, and zero emission housing.
-Research can identify the main issues to focus on (e.g. flying, meat and dairy products, car driving, and household sufficiency) and how cultures of sufficiency, care, solidarity, and simplicity can be created.
+Research can identify the main issues to focus on.
+These include flying, meat and dairy products, car driving, and household sufficiency.
+Research can show how to create cultures of sufficiency, care, solidarity, and simplicity.

-Some young people are using activism, litigation, and on-the-ground efforts to advance sustainability, particularly in the area of climate action.
+Some young people are using activism, litigation, and on-the-ground efforts to advance sustainability.
+This is particularly the case in the area of climate action.

-Critiques
+Assessments and reactions

 Impossible to reach

-The concepts of sustainability and sustainable development have been criticized from different angles.
-According to Dennis Meadows, one of the authors of the first report to the Club of Rome, called "The Limits to Growth", many people deceive themselves by using the Brundtland definition of sustainability.
-This is because the needs of the present generation are actually not met today, and the economic activities to meet present needs will substantially diminish the options of future generations.
-Another criticism is that the paradigm of sustainability is no longer suitable as a guide for transformation because our societies are "socially and ecologically self-destructive consumer societies".
+Scholars have criticized the concepts of sustainability and sustainable development from different angles.
+One was Dennis Meadows, one of the authors of the first report to the Club of Rome, called "The Limits to Growth".
+He argued many people deceive themselves by using the Brundtland definition of sustainability.
+This is because the needs of the present generation are actually not met today.
+Instead, economic activities to meet present needs will shrink the options of future generations.
+Another criticism is that the paradigm of sustainability is no longer suitable as a guide for transformation.
+This is because societies are "socially and ecologically self-destructive consumer societies".

-Some scholars have even proclaimed the end of the concept of sustainability because humans now have a significant impact on Earth's climate system and ecosystems.
-It might become impossible to pursue a goal of sustainability when faced with these complex, radical, and dynamic issues.
+Some scholars have even proclaimed the end of the concept of sustainability.
+This is because humans now have a significant impact on Earth's climate system and ecosystems.
+It might become impossible to pursue sustainability because of these complex, radical, and dynamic issues.
 Others have called sustainability a utopian ideal: "We need to keep sustainability as an ideal; an ideal which we might never reach, which might be utopian, but still a necessary one."

 Vagueness

 The term is often hijacked and thus can lose its meaning.
 People use it for all sorts of things, such as saving the planet to recycling your rubbish.
-As sustainability is a concept that provides a normative structure (describing what human society regards as good or desirable), a specific definition may never be possible.
+A specific definition may never be possible.
+This is because sustainability is a concept that provides a normative structure.
+That describes what human society regards as good or desirable.

-However, it has been argued that while sustainability is vague and contested it is not meaningless.
+But some argue that while sustainability is vague and contested it is not meaningless.
 Although lacking in a singular definition, this concept is still useful.
-Scholars have argued that its fuzziness can actually be liberating, since it means that "the basic goal of sustainability (maintaining or improving desirable conditions [...]) can be pursued with more flexibility".
+Scholars have argued that its fuzziness can actually be liberating.
+This is because it means that "the basic goal of sustainability (maintaining or improving desirable conditions [...]) can be pursued with more flexibility".